-Using the same set-up as described in the paragraph above, we investigated the effect of changing pressure on the sample flow.
-The aerosol volumetric flow rate showed a pressure dependence, decreasing from 60 cm3 min-1 at around 850 hPa to about 35 cm3 min-1 at 250 hPa (near the minimum pressure encountered during ATom).
+Using the same setup, we investigated the effect of changing pressure on the sample flow.
+The aerosol volumetric flow rate showed a pressure dependence, decreasing from 60 at around 850 hPa to about 35 cm min-1 at 250 hPa (near the minimum pressure encountered during ATom).
 This flow reduction is caused by a small leak in the optics block downstream of the detection region.
 It was impractical to disassemble the complex optics assembly to find the source of this leak.
-Therefore, we directly measure the sample flow to account for this effect on concentration, and the leak does not affect UHSAS sizing characteristics (Fig.S1).
+Therefore, we directly measure the sample flow to account for this effect on concentration, and the leak does not affect UHSAS sizing characteristics (Fig. S1).

-4.0 Thermodenuder
+4 Thermodenuder

-A compact thermodenuder was designed and installed in UHSAS-1 to determine the number and volume fraction of volatile particles (Fig.6; Table S2).
-This measurement is used to identify particles that are formed from secondary products (e.g., sulfates, nitrates, and organics) from primary particles (e.g., soil dust and sea-salt; Clarke, 1991; Huffman et al., 2008).
-Quantifying the volatile to non-volatile aerosol fraction during ATom may help improve understanding of the importance of secondary particles relative to sea-salt as CCN in the MBL, an area of active scientific inquiry (e.g., Bates et al., 2016; Quinn et al, in press).
+A compact thermodenuder was designed and installed in UHSAS-1 to determine the number and volume fraction of volatile particles (Fig. 6; Table S2).
+This measurement is used to identify particles that are formed from secondary products (e.g., sulfates, nitrates, and organics) from primary particles (e.g., soil dust and sea salt; Clarke, 1991; Huffman et al., 2008).
+Quantifying the volatile-to-non-volatile aerosol fraction during ATom may help improve understanding of the importance of secondary particles relative to sea salt such as CCN in the MBL, an area of active scientific inquiry (e.g., Bates et al., 2016; Quinn et al., 2017).